dougeby/IntuneDocs/InTuneDocs/DeployUse/windows-compliance-policy-settings-in-microsoft-intune.md

 - **Required password type**: Specify whether the user must create an **Alphanumeric** password or a **Numeric** password.

-  For devices that run Windows and are accessed with a Microsoft account, the compliance policy will fail to evaluate correctly if he minimum password length is greater than eight characters or if the minimum number of character sets is more than two.
+  For devices that run Windows and are accessed with a Microsoft account, the compliance policy will fail to evaluate correctly if the minimum password length is greater than eight characters or if the minimum number of character sets is more than two.

 - **Minimum number of character sets**: If **Required password type** is set to **Alphanumeric**, this setting specifies the minimum number of